· Compliance · 10 min read

 • Proactively schedule waste pickups for flagged containers — before they breach the limit, not after

-If an inspector finds a drum dated more than 90 days ago (for an LQG) or more than 180 days ago (for an SQG), that is a storage time limit violation on top of any other inspection findings.
+If an inspector finds a drum dated beyond the applicable 90- or 180-day limit, that is a storage time violation on top of any other inspection findings.
 The weekly inspection is your best early-warning system for preventing this category of violation.

 Aisle Space

-Federal regulations require unobstructed aisle space sufficient for emergency personnel and equipment to access all areas of the storage facility:
+Federal regulations require unobstructed aisle space sufficient for emergency personnel and equipment to access all areas of the storage facility.
+The requirement appears in the LQG and SQG preparedness standards.

 Federal rules do not specify a minimum numerical width.
-However, individual states may impose specific minimums — New Jersey, for example, requires at least 18 inches of aisle space between single-stacked 55-gallon drums.
+However, individual states may impose specific minimums — New Jersey, for example, identifies 18 inches of aisle space between single-stacked 55-gallon drums.
 During your weekly inspection, walk every row and verify that drums have not been repositioned in a way that blocks emergency access.

 Spill Response Equipment

-Confirm that required emergency equipment remains available, functional, and unobstructed:
+Confirm that required emergency equipment remains available, functional, and unobstructed.
+The LQG rules cover equipment availability and maintenance, and SQGs have a parallel preparedness rule:

 • Fire extinguishers visible and within their inspection date